FrancoRamirezz/Flask-React-OpenAI/README.md

 ## Scripts

 ### Server:
-Go into terminal and type this "pip install Flask"
+Go into terminal and type this "pip install FastAPI"

 Note: the typical port for Flask is 5000 or 5500